-- 1/2 green bell pepper and 1/2 yellow bell pepper (about 6 ounces in total), sliced
+- ½ green bell pepper and ½ yellow bell pepper, cored and sliced

 - 1 cup canned diced tomato

-- Pat shrimp dry and place it in a large bowl.
-Add flour, smoked paprika, salt and pepper, coriander, cayenne, and sugar.
-Toss until shrimp is well-coated.
+- Pat the shrimp dry and place it in a large bowl.
+Add the flour, smoked paprika, salt and pepper, coriander, cayenne, and sugar.
+Toss until the shrimp is well-coated.

-- In a large cast iron skillet, melt the butter with the olive oil over medium/medium-high heat.
-Add shallots and garlic.
+- In a large cast iron skillet, melt the butter with the olive oil over medium heat.
+Add the shallots and garlic.
 Cook for 2-3 minutes, stirring regularly, until fragrant (be sure not to burn the garlic.)
-Add bell peppers.
-Cook another 4 minutes or so, tossing occasionally.
+Add the bell peppers and cook another 4 minutes or so, tossing occasionally.

 - Now add the shrimp.
 Cook for 1 to 2 minutes, then add the diced tomatoes, broth, white wine and lemon juice.
-Cook for 5 minutes or so until shrimp turns bright orange.
-Finally, stir in chopped fresh parsley.
+Cook for a couple more minutes or until the shrimp turns bright orange.

 - Cook's Tip: Shrimp cook so very quickly, so don't take your eyes off the skillet.
 Shrimp are ready when their color turns from grey to orange with bright red tails.
 When you see that one side is starting to turn pink, you are so close.
 Use your wooden spoon to toss the shrimp quick so that it turns color on the other side.
 Remember your skillet is still hot even if you've turned the heat off.
 Shrimp will continue to cook a little bit longer.

-- Suggested starters and salads: Baba Ganoush; Roasted Red Pepper Hummus; Balela Salad; 3-Ingredient Mediterranean Salad; Fresh Herbs and Tomato Salad
+- Serve with plain orzo, couscous or your favorite grain.
+Lebanese rice is a great option.
+Fro salads and starters: Baba Ganoush; Roasted Red Pepper Hummus; Balela Salad; 3-Ingredient Mediterranean Salad; Fresh Herbs and Tomato Salad